Capillary/ecom-api-document/source/includes/_customer.md

 # Customer
-A Customer is a user of a merchant's online store.
+A customer is an individual who buys products from a merchant's online store.
 This resource consists of APIs to create new customer accounts and manage their details and preferences.

 ## Create Customer Account

-This API lets you create a new user account on MartJack platform for a specific merchant.
+This API lets you create a new user account on the Capillary's Anywhere Commerce Platform for a specific merchant.

 > Sample Request